Understanding Parenting Plans

 Call Gordon N. Shayne to Learn More About Your Custody Rights as a Father

-In a career of over 40 years, Gordon N. Shayne, has provided legal advice and impactful, aggressive legal strategies to fathers who are interested in pursuing and protecting their rights to co-parent their children.
-In thousands of such parental responsibilities, child custody and paternity cases, we have successfully argued in the Colorado courts that father’s rights must be strongly protected and that they are consistent with Colorado’s Best Interests Standard:
+In a career of over 30 years, Gordon N. Shayne, has provided legal advice and impactful, aggressive legal strategies to fathers who are interested in pursuing and protecting their rights to co-parent their children.
+In thousands of such parental responsibilities, child custody and paternity cases, I have successfully argued in courts that father's rights must be strongly protected and that they are consistent with a child's best interests the same as that of the mother.